matthodan/jekyll-asset-pipeline/README.md

 ### CoffeeScript

-1. In the "jekyll\_asset\_pipeline.rb" file that we created in the "Getting Started" section, add the following code to the end of the file (i.e. after the "require" statement).
+1. In the "jekyll\_asset\_pipeline.rb" file that we created in the [Getting Started](#getting-started) section, add the following code to the end of the file (i.e. after the "require" statement).

   ``` ruby
   module JekyllAssetPipeline